 As a physical symbol of UT’s commitment to diversity, Pride Center provides support, resources, and a community space for UT’s LGBTQIA and ally students, faculty, and staff, as well as anyone who seeks to learn about topics related to sexual orientation, gender, gender identity, or gender expression.
 Pride Center achieves this by sponsoring programs and events that raise awareness, increase visibility, and provide education regarding LGBTQIA issues.

-Fall 2017 Upcoming Programs
+Spring 2018 Upcoming Programs

-November 3, 4:30PM at the Pride Center
+Mondays, 7:30-8:30pm at the Pride Center

 A peer-facilitated discussion group for students who identify as transgender or non-binary or are questioning.
 If you are an ally to trans individuals, please watch for educational events to attend; this is a closed group.

 QTPOC Discussion Group

 Wednesdays 7-8pm in the Pride Center